Marion Laboure

-Marion Laboure is an economist, macro strategist and a lecturer.
+Marion Laboure is a French economist, macro strategist and a lecturer.
 She currently works as a Macro strategist at Deutsche Bank, London.
 She is also a lecturer at Harvard University in Economics and Finance.

 Early life and education

 Marion Laboure completed her bachelor’s degree in mathematics, economics, and finance from the University of Paris Dauphine.
-She further completed her Master’s in economics from The London School of Economics and Political Science.
-She earned her Ph.D. in the field of Econometrics and Quantitative Economics from the Ecole Normale Superieure.
+She further completed her Master of research in economics from The London School of Economics and Political Science (LSE).
+She earned her Ph.D. in the field of Econometrics and Quantitative Economics from the École Normale Superieure (ENS Ulm).

 Career

-After completing her master's degree from the London School of Economics, Laboure started her career at the Bureau of European Policy Advisers, which works as an advisor to the President of the European Commission.
+After completing her master's degree from the London School of Economics, Laboure started her career at the Bureau of European Policy Advisers, which works as an advisor to the President of the European Commission José Manuel Barroso from Portugal.

-She joined Barclays investment bank as an economist in 2010.
-In 2012 she joined the Central bank of Luxembourg as an economist.
+She joined Barclays investment bank in Paris and London as an economist in 2010.
+In 2012 she joined the Central Bank of Luxembourg as an economist.
 After completing her PhD, she joined Harvard University as a lecturer in finance and economics.
 During this time, she received first prize from the American Society of Actuaries, Revue Banque nominated her as a rising star in finance, she is part of the 45 standout women in fintech, and Business Insider named her a cryptocurrency mastermind.